physicsguy42/BEAM_beta/README.txt

           * Solar photons that did not interact
           * Satshine photons used to compute flux
           * Solar photons used to compute flux
+          * Number of scattering events that result in flux not seen by the observer due to the scattering particle being in the way.
-          * Number of photons that would result in flux not seen by the observer. output - contains messages related to progress of program run
+          * Number of scattering events that result in flux not seen by the observer because of another particle being in the way.

+      output - contains messages related to progress of program run

       Running mc_mpix (the parallel version),